okgourmet.com Home of Steve's Restaurant Reviews

 Enchiladas verdes

 I thought the Enchiladas Verdes were even better than the red ones, although I modified the order slightly by adding sour cream to make enchiladas suizas.
 The marinated chicken inside was better than the fish I had tried on the red enchiladas, and the sauce itself was about a "4 chile" spice level (the same as the red).
-I think I liked the green chile a little bit more, but mostly it was the things that went with it that made it better (mainly the chicken).
-I will say, though, that while I almost always like red chile better in El Paso and New Mexico, at Abel's I thought the green was more flavorful.
-Also I have to remember that not that many years ago I would have been very excited just to find a restaurant that served red and green chile instead of the normal brown Tex-Mex "chile con carne."
+I am not sure that the green chile was actually better flavored than the red, but this combination with the chicken and sour cream was definitely better than the red version.

 Chile relleno